dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/in_round_materials_reminder.md

 # Reading Materials Reminder

-If you need a reminder of the reading materials, please use the radio buttons below to review information about this negotiation.
+If you need a reminder of the reading materials, you can use the radio buttons below to display and hide them.

 ---